JCembala/payment-app/README.md

 It will be printed when you run Stripe to listen for events - look at the section [Webhooks](#webhooks). <br>

 ### Building and running the API
-After that, you can run the following command to start the API:
+After cloning repository, you can run the following command to build and start the API:
 ```bash
 docker compose up --build
 ```